reeshuffled/reeshuffled.github.io/_posts/2023-08-28-Getting-Posts-by-Tag-Without-Plugins.md

 ```
 {% endraw %}

+## My New and Improved Version

 Then I found [Ryan Palo's article](https://www.assertnotmagic.com/2017/04/25/jekyll-tags-the-easy-way/), and found out that you can access a value by key in Liquid, something that is present in other languages, but that I didn't know was available in Liquid.
 This allowed me to rewrite my code in a way that got rid of the nested loops of tag iteration, something that always made me feel dirty.
 I'm not sure if this made the file generation process any faster, but to me I think that it should.

+I'm not really sure how it works because it [doesn't seem like Liquid has the concept of dictionaries/associative arrays](https://stackoverflow.com/questions/67691445/how-to-create-or-define-a-dictionary-in-liquid-templates).

 {% raw %}
 ```liquid